 Sub IncidentThese are child incidents that can be created under any normal incident.
 They are declared within an existing incident channel via the /rootly sub Slack command.normal_sub

-Test IncidentThese are equivalent to a normal incident, but used for testing purposes.
-Test incidents cannot be published onto status pages.
+Test IncidentThese are equivalent to a normal incident, but are used for testing purposes.
+Test incidents cannot be published on status pages.
 They are declared via the /rootly test Slack command.test

-Backfill IncidentThese are incidents that are added AFTER it’s already been resolved.
+Backfill IncidentThese are incidents that are added after an incident has already been resolved.
 When a backfill incident is declared, all workflows that trigger on Incident Created will not be run.
 They are declared via the /rootly new Slack command and with the Backfill Incident selected.backfilled

 Scheduled MaintenanceThese are “incidents” that can be declared to planned maintenance cycles.
 They have their own unique statuses and other properties.
 They are declared via the /rootly maintenance Slack command.scheduled